-REGULATORY SUMMARY
+PROCEDURAL AND REGULATORY SUMMARY

 On January 12, 2001, the Department received authorization from the U.S. Environmental Protection Agency (USEPA) to administer the National Pollutant Discharge Elimination System (NPDES) permit program in Maine.
-From that point forward, the program has been referred to as the MEPDES permit program.
-The terms and conditions of this GP are consistent with the requirements established in the MEPDES permit program.
+The Department administers the program as the Maine Pollutant Discharge Elimination System (MEPDES) permit program.